-Every athlete that has tested positive for Covid-19 at Tokyo Olympics so far
+Every athlete that has tested positive for Covid at Tokyo Olympics so far

 If an athlete tests positive they will immediately begin a period of isolation at a designated hotel, the length of which is at the discretion of Japanese health authorities depending on the severity of symptoms.
 Those deemed close contacts will be dealt with on a case-by-case basis.

-Here are the athletes who have tested positive for Covid-19 ahead of Tokyo 2020:
+Here are the athletes who have tested positive for Covid-19 for Tokyo 2020:

 Kamohelo Mahlatsi and Thabiso Monyane (Football, South Africa)